 Reliability

-I choose Exalate as the preferred tool here because it was built to fulfill the above requirements.
+I chose Exalate as the preferred tool because it fulfills the above requirements.

-It supports decentralized integration through outgoing and incoming sync rules that control what information is sent and received from each side.
-It comes with a scripting engine that allows for complex and unique integration scenarios to be implemented with minimal configuration.
-Changes or updates are always queued in a sync queue to be applied automatically in the same order as their initiation in case of downtimes or failures.
+Exalate supports decentralized integration through outgoing and incoming sync rules that control what information moves from each side.
+It comes with a scripting engine that allows you to implement complex and unique integration scenarios with minimal configuration.
+In case of downtimes or failures, the system will apply changes or updates automatically in the same order as their initiation.

 Note: You can learn more about Exalate’s security features in this whitepaper.

-To start the integration between Salesforce and Zendesk, you must first install Exalate on both platforms, then establish a connection between them.
-Once that is done, you can start synchronization by configuring the connection and creating triggers.
+To set up the Salesforce and Zendesk integration, you must first install Exalate on both platforms and then establish a connection between them.

 If you prefer a video tutorial, then go ahead and watch this short video instead: